jimsalterjrs/sanoid/README.md

 + --take-snapshots

 	This will process your sanoid.conf file, create snapshots, but it will NOT purge expired ones.
-Note that snapshots are not atomic relative to one another.
+(Note that snapshots taken are atomic in an individual dataset context, <i>not</i> a global context - snapshots of pool/dataset1 and pool/dataset2 will each be internally consistent and atomic, but one may be a few filesystem transactions "newer" than the other.)

 + --prune-snapshots